-The IIRC is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
-The coalition promotes communication about value creation as the next step in the evolution of corporate reporting.
+The IIRC is a global coalition of regulators, investors, companies, standard setters, the accounting profession, academia and NGOs.
+The coalition promotes communication about value creation, preservation and erosion as the next step in the evolution of corporate reporting.

 The IIRC’s mission is to establish integrated reporting and thinking within mainstream business practice as the norm in the public and private sectors.
 Its vision is a world in which capital allocation and corporate behaviour are aligned to the wider goals of financial stability and sustainable development through the cycle of integrated reporting and thinking.